theintdev/theintdev.github.io/README.md

 8. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.

+Pull requests should only contain a single article submission.
+If you wish to submit multiple articles, you should submit these as individual pull requests.

 If you are uncomfortable with creating a pull request, feel free to [email us](mailto:hi@theintdev.com) a google doc or similar.